sionyun/CBT-Diary/README.md

 # 🧠 CBT Diary
 Inspired by Cognitive Behavioral Therapy (CBT), this diary provides a safe space for users to log, organize, and look back on their emotional patterns.
-> ❗ This project is a **Work In Progress**.
+> ❗ This project is **Delayed**.
 I'm building this as part of my mental health journey and technical portfolio — feel free to follow along!

 ## 📱 Features (Planned and Implemented)
 - ✅ Completed